UMWEDU/umw-residencelife-sync/_pages/faqs.md

 </strong>Residence Life has put together a <a href="http://www.umw.edu/residencelife/before-you-get-to-campus/move-in/what-to-bring/">list to assist you with packing decisions</a>.

 <strong>I’m looking to change rooms.
 I don’t like the building assignment I received, and I don’t think I will get along with my assigned roommate.
 What can I do?
 </strong>Keep an open mind.
 More times than not, students have a completely different experience than their worst fear and end up being very satisfied with their living arrangements.
 Give it a shot upon moving in.
 Once you have given it your all, if you continue to have reservations, talk with your Resident Assistant.
 Read the Changes to Housing Assignments information.
-Note that with very little space available for room changes, you are unlikely to be reassigned until you have followed through with the process.
+Note: with very little space available for room changes, you are unlikely to be reassigned until you have followed through with the process.

 <strong>What are the bathroom facilities like?
 </strong>Some residence halls have communal floor bathrooms where each floor shares a common area bathroom containing individual toilets and shower stalls cleaned by the housekeeping staff.
 Other residence halls have suite-style bathrooms with two rooms connected by a shared bathroom cleaned by the residents of the adjoining rooms.
 Both styles have their own unique advantages.
 All upperclass buildings have suite-style bathrooms.